eChecks vs ACH: What’s the Difference?

 An ACH payment gets completed in 3 steps.
 Here’s how:

-1. Authorization request
+• Authorization request

 The customer grants written or verbal authorization to the merchant for processing the payment.

-2. Conversion of check into ACH
+• Conversion of check into ACH

 A payment gateway is used to convert the check into an ACH transaction.
 After this step is completed, the transaction goes to the merchant’s payment processor.

-3. Transfer of payment
+• Transfer of payment

-After the conversion is completed, the merchant’s check processor sends the ACH transaction into the customer’s bank account.
+After the conversion is completed, the merchant’s check processor sends the ACH check transaction into the customer’s bank account.
 Once it is validated, the funds can be taken out from the checking account.

 ACH is an electronic network that helps transfer money between bank accounts in the US.
-Though eChecks use ACH to debit funds from customer accounts to merchant accounts, there are some differences between the two.
+While both payments use the ACH network, the rate at which they are processed can vary. eChecks use ACH to debit funds from customer accounts to merchant accounts, and have some differences.
+The below table captures the differences between eCheck and ACH payments:

-Which is the right payment method for your business?
+What is the right payment method for your business?

 eChecks are a type of ACH payment that mimics the format of traditional checks and supports the latest data processing and security features.
 You can opt for either eChecks or ACH to receive payments if you are a subscription-based business.
 Using eChecks or ACH instead of paper checks reduces the overall operational hassle and is environment-friendly.
 Your customers won’t have to submit paper checks every month and rather can set up automatic deductions from their bank account.
 ACH payments are preferred for large transactions, recurring payments, and direct deposits.